tytydraco/yessleep/out/I_think_Im_being_stalked_by_a_cam_girl_PART_2.md

 He's sent it over a 100 times.
 My heart skips a beat every time I see a notification come up or hear my phone buzz.
 It's too much of a coincidence.
 Rebecca, the dream, Ian.
 Ian.
 I can't do it.
 The cyber police won't get involved since it's just a bot and the police would never believe my theory.
 I think Ian clicked the link.... and I think the virus killed him.
 I just pray Rebecca's tricks don't catch me out.
 I can't just quit the internet either.
 The internet is my life now.
 It's my education, my social life, and it's everywhere.
 Links to report suspicious activity on trains, links to get a discount at McDonalds, links to join the gym, links, links, links!
 I don’t know what to do.
-It sounds weird to say but it feels biological.
-It's relentless, it's "ability to learn "a mutation of some kind, but I don't know I think I'm losing it and grabbing at clues that aren't really there.
+It sounds weird to say, but it feels biological.
+It's relentless.
+It's "ability to learn "a mutation of some kind, but I don't know.
+I think I'm just losing it and grabbing at clues that aren't really there.
 I'm terrified and I need your help again.